-Your prenatal record should be accessible to any healthcare provider you encounter throughout your pregnancy.
+Your prenatal record should be accessible anywhere and to any healthcare provider, you encounter throughout your pregnancy.

-Furthermore, expectant moms must be offered the support and necessary medical information so they can work collaboratively with their provider to have a safe and fulfilling pregnancy experience.
+Furthermore, expectant moms must have the support and medical information they need to work collaboratively with their provider to have a safe and fulfilling pregnancy experience.

 Your Prenatal Record